nilbody/h2o-3/h2o-docs/src/product/flow/SiteIntro.md

 <a name="OS"></a>
 ##Enterprise Users

-If you're considering using H2O in an enterprise environment, you'll be happy to know that H2O supports many popular scalable computing solutions, such as Hadoop and EC2 (AWS).
-For more information, refer to the following links.
+If you're considering using H2O in an enterprise environment, you'll be happy to know that the H2O platform is supported on all major Hadoop distributions including Cloudera Enterprise, Hortonworks Data Platform and the MapR Apache Hadoop Distribution.

+H2O can be deployed in-memory directly on top of existing Hadoop clusters without the need for data transfers, allowing for unmatched speed and ease of use.
+To ensure the integrity of data stored in Hadoop clusters, the H2O platform supports native integration of the Kerberos protocol.

+For additional sales or marketing assistance, please email [sales@h2o.ai](mailto:sales@h2o.ai).

 - <a href="http://h2o.ai/product/recommended-systems-for-h2o/" target="_blank">Recommended Systems</a>: This one-page PDF provides a basic overview of the operating systems, languages and APIs, Hadoop resource manager versions, cloud computing environments, browsers, and other resources recommended to run H2O.

-- The following video provides step-by-step instructions on how to start H2O on Hadoop:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/B1ax_k_sSoY?list=PLNtMya54qvOHbBdA1x8FNRSpMBEHmhxr0" frameborder="0" allowfullscreen></iframe>
+- <a href="http://h2o.ai/enterprise-edition/" target="_blank">H2O Enterprise Edition</a>: This web page describes the benefits of H2O Enterprise Edition.

+- <a href="https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/security/Security.md" target="_blank">Security</a>: This document describes how to use the security features (available only in H2O Enterprise Edition).

 - <a href="https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/H2O-DevS3Creds.md" target="_blank">How to Pass S3 Credentials to H2O</a>: This document describes the necessary step of passing your S3 credentials to H2O so that H2O can be used with AWS, as well as how to run H2O on an EC2 cluster.

+- Click [here](http://h2o-release.s3.amazonaws.com/h2o/{{branch_name}}/{{build_number}}/index.html#Hadoop) to view instructions on how to set up H2O using Hadoop.

 - <a href="https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/H2O-DevHadoop.md" target="_blank">Running H2O on Hadoop</a>: This document describes how to run H2O on Hadoop.

 ---